How to avoid paying taxes?

 - Safety from lawsuits and creditors

 If Mitt gets sued, those assets are safe.
-Trusts are very hard to pierce, safer than any other legal entity.
+Trusts are very hard to pierce, and are safer than any other legal entity.

 - Tax Savings